 The people crowded around a table of bound blank-paged books where they patiently waited their turn to record their feelings about the Father-King, their friends shining their mobile phones so they could see to write.

 King Norodom Sihanouk was a complex man whose 60-year career was significant, if sometimes controversial.
 Lauded by many for taking his country from a French protectorate to an independent state, he was also criticised by some for not doing enough to prevent the Khmer Rouge from coming to power in 1975, nor to topple the them later on.

 At various times the King Father Norodom Sihanouk had been a king, a prime minister, a leader in exile — even a filmmaker — and later, once more, a king, until 2004 when he abdicated to allow his son, King Norodom Sihamoni, to take over.

 Whether in power or not, whether in Phnom Penh or Beijing, the King Father Norodom Sihanouk believed he was Cambodia.
-And so too, it seems, did many Cambodians.
+And so too, it was now evident, did many Cambodians.

 The Cambodians who stayed in front of the Royal Palace lit the incense sticks that they had carried all afternoon, poking them into the grass and sand, creating bonfires that were intermittently put out with water bottles by whoever was around.

-At first the incense produced fragrant plumes, initially pleasant, but later, late into the night, and over the course of the following week, the air became thick and pungent.
+At first the incense produced fragrant plumes, initially pleasant, but later, late into the night, and over the course of the following week, the air became thick and pungent with acrid smoke.
 At times it was so difficult to breathe, it was almost suffocating, and I had to retreat to the area of parkland close to the waterfront to catch my breath.

 For many Cambodians, the late King Father’s death was symbolic.
 It seemed that many hoped that with the departure of their beloved former King would go Cambodia’s tragic history.